 In re Complaint of Judicial Misconduct, No. 09-22-90121 (9th Cir.
 Jud.
 Council May 23, 2024): The Chief Circuit Judge identified a complaint against the subject judge after receiving information about potential misconduct by the subject judge.
 Following a special committee investigation, the Judicial Council found that the subject judge engaged in misconduct by creating a hostile work environment in which the judge's law clerks were subjected to sexual harassment, having an inappropriately sexualized relationship with one of the law clerks, making false and misleading statements to the Chief Circuit Judge, the Special Committee, and the Judicial Council throughout the proceedings, and attempting to obstruct, influence or impede the proceedings.
-Based on its findings, the Judicial Council requested that the subject judge voluntarily resign and ordered that the subject judge be publicly reprimanded.
-The Judicial Council also certified to the Judicial Conference its determination that the subject judge engaged in conduct that might constitute grounds for impeachment.
-See also In re Complaint Under the Judicial Conduct and Disability Act, C.C.D.
-24-02 (U.S. Jud.
-Conf.
-Aug.
-22, 2024) (affirming the Judicial Council's disposition).
+Based on its findings, the Judicial Council requested that the subject judge engaged in conduct that might constitute grounds for impeachment.
+See also In re Complaint Under the Judicial Council as Council's disposition).